do-me/play-the-radio/README.md

 # play-the-radio
-Speech recognition for playing any web radio in 12 lines of code using Python´s SpeechRecognition and Selenium.
+Speech recognition for playing any web radio (or technically doing anything on the web) in 12 lines of code using Python´s speech recognition package and selenium.

+Prerequistites:
+- Anaconda virtual environment (for clean installation of all required packages and to avoid Pythons´s dependency hell)
+- speech_recognition package
+- selenium package
+- geckodriver (Firefox), chromedriver (Chrome)

+Feel free to adopt for other purposes:
+- play youtube videos (i.e. from youtube, but take care of add blocking, see [stack overflow]( https://stackoverflow.com/questions/20832159/python-using-adblock-with-selenium-and-firefox-webdriver)
+- play spotify (requires login every time)
+- order pizza

 ![](play-the-radio.gif)